Ket language

 The language is threatened with extinction—the number of ethnic Kets that are native speakers of the language dropped from 1,225 in 1926 to 537 in 1989.
-According to the UNESCO census, this number has since fallen to 150.
+According to the latest reports from linguists, this number has since fallen to less than 30.
 A 2005 census reported 485 native speakers, but this number is suspected to be inflated.
 According to a local news source, the number of remaining Ket speakers is around 10 to 20.
-Another Yeniseian language, Yugh, is believed to have recently become extinct.
+Another Yeniseian language, Yugh, became extinct in the 1970s.